 Have you heard of MasterClass?
 It’s an online platform where you take online courses taught by the world’s best in different fields, from acting to dancing to culinary arts to, yes, writing.

-A quick note before we start: We are MasterClass affiliates, so we were compensated for this post.
+A quick note before we start: We are MasterClass affiliates, so we were compensated for this post with a free license for our team (yay!) .
 This post also contains affiliate links and we will be compensated if you make a purchase after clicking on our links.
-Don’t worry – there is no extra cost to you.
-That being said, we wholeheartedly support these courses and wouldn’t recommend them if we didn’t think they’d be a huge help.
+Don’t worry, there is no extra cost to you.
+That being said, we have taken almost all of these courses ourselves and learned a ton.
+We wouldn’t recommend them if we didn’t think they’d be a huge help.

 - What Is MasterClass?

-- #1: N.K.
-Jemsin Teaches Fantasy and Science Fiction Writing
+- 1. N.K.
+Jemsin: Fantasy and Science Fiction Writing

-- #3: Neil Gaiman Teaches the Art of Storytelling
+- 3. Neil Gaiman: The Art of Storytelling

-- #9: Joyce Carol Oates Teaches the Art of the Short Story
+- 13. Joyce Carol Oates: The Art of the Short Story

 What Is MasterClass?